 In 2014, Uniting to Understand Racism merged with RNW.
 With the merger, RNW realigned its mission and strategy to incorporate an intentional racial and social justice lens into all its services to further our desire for a more equitable and just community.

-The Oregon Office for Community Dispute Resolution program, administered through the University of Oregon, supports all of our programs as well assists Resolutions Northwest in managing its general operating costs.
+The Oregon Office for Community Dispute Resolution program, administered through the University of Oregon, supports all of our programs and assists Resolutions Northwest in managing its general operating costs.